Append Fields Tool

 - Forget Highlighted Missing Fields: Remove all highlighted columns that are no longer included in the data.

 Warn/Error on Too Many Records Being Generated: Since the Append Fields tool performs a Cartesian join, you can unintentionally produce an excessive amount of records.
-You can configure warnings or errors to be reported to ensure too many records are not produced.
+You can configure warnings or errors to be reported to ensure that too many records are not produced.

 - Allow All Appends: All records will be appended to all records with no error or warning.